Former Ohio teacher says he earns higher pay as Walmart professional - NewsBreak

 “Even though they’re scheduled for 40 hours, they’re working a lot more than that, whether it’s teaching, grading after school,” said Goshorn.
 “I coached football and track so those were other things on the weekends.
 I did summer school.
 We don’t have all the time off that they think.”

 According to data referred to by the Ohio Department of Education, the median teacher assignment salary statewide is $64,427.
-Salaries can vary widely depending on which county and what school district a teacher works in.Gallery: East Tennessee storms cause damage, flooding
+Salaries can vary widely depending on which county and what school district a teacher works.

+“There is a lot of change going on in education and laws and rules being passed by people that aren’t educators which makes it hard because they just don’t quite get it,” he said.

 Goshorn said he hopes his story serves as a teaching moment about the power of the career pivot and the importance of supporting teachers.